Afnitha701/Afnitha701/README.md

 # 👋 Hi, I'm Afnitha P Abdulrahman

 I’m a trained **Data Science professional** passionate about transforming data into actionable insights.
 My work focuses on building data-driven solutions that enhance decision-making and uncover meaningful patterns.

--I’m certified in Data Science, with hands-on experience in projects across healthcare, gaming, and finance domains.
--I enjoy working with data cleaning, exploratory analysis, and predictive modeling using Python and SQL.
 -I’m currently seeking **entry-level roles in Data Science, Data Analysis, or Business Analytics** where I can apply my skills to solve real-world problems.

 ## Let’s Connect